Physical Therapist Salary: How Much Do Physical Therapists Make?

 The job outlook for physical therapy shows promise, and average incomes are on the rise.
 But if you’re a recent PT grad, you might be wondering what to expect for a physical therapist salary.

-Here’s the main takeaway: the average physical therapist salary is $85,000, according to 2016 APTA data.
+Here’s the main takeaway: the average physical therapist salary is just over $85,000, according to APTA data.
 But this figure will fluctuate depending on your years of experience, location of practice, and therapy specialty.

 Breakdown of A Physical Therapist Salary